If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 Over the years there have been attempts to regulate homeschool but these attempts have never resulted in any revisions to the law.
 In 1990 the Connecticut Board of Education created a list of suggestions for homeschoolers.
 These “Suggested Procedures of Home Instruction” were meant to help homeschool parents avoid truancy charges.
 Homeschool parents who choose to not comply with the list of suggestions must be prepared to show proof that their child is receiving an “equivalent education” if they are ever questioned by authorities.

 The state of Connecticut requires your child to attend school from the age of 5 to 18 years old unless, the parent or guardian can show proof of the child receiving an equivalent education.

 The Connecticut Homeschool Law does not require you to notify the school district that you have chosen to homeschool.

-However, the Board of Education suggests that you file a Notice of Intent form within 10 days of beginning to homeschool.
+The Board of Education suggests that you file a Notice of Intent form within 10 days of beginning to homeschool.
 They suggest that the notice of intent be filed every year that you choose to homeschool.
-The notice of intent should include the following information:
+The notice of intent includes the following information:

 - your name

 - the subjects you teach

 - assurance that an “equivalent instruction” will be provided

 NOTE: The purpose of filing this notice of intent is to show proof of equivalent instruction for your child.
 Remember THIS IS NOT A REQUIREMENT!
 You do not need approval from the state to homeschool your child.
 If your child is learning and progressing and you can document it in some way than you are within your legal rights.